-Since 2018, under the leadership of President Faison the College has implemented several new student success and retention focused programs for students, including:
+Since 2018, under the leadership of President Faison the University has implemented several new student success and retention focused programs for students, including:

 - The Honors College, which offers an enhanced and more rigorous academic curriculum, extensive opportunities for academic and experiential enrichment, undergraduate research, placements incompetitive high-quality summer scholarly internships and externship programs, as well as support to enhance the propensity of students earning admission to graduate or professional school.

 - The Rev. Charles Pearce Institute, a five–week pre-College summer college credit bearing program aimed at providing students a jumpstart on their freshmen year to further augment and support the academic and personal success of new provisionally admitted students.